-The most likely interpretation given by biblical scholars is that these angels or stars represent the bishops presiding over the churches of Christendom.
+The most likely interpretation given by biblical scholars is that these angels or stars represent the bishops or pastors presiding over the seven Christian communities.
 Thus, Paul VI is referring to apostasy within the ranks of the clergy who are “swept away.”
 And, as we read in 2 Thess 2, the apostasy precedes and accompanies the “lawless one” or Antichrist whom the Church Fathers also referred to as the “beast” in Revelation 13.

-John Paul II also made a direct comparison of our times to the twelfth chapter of Revelation, drawing a parallel to the battle between the culture of life and the culture of death.
+John Paul II also made a direct comparison of our times to the twelfth chapter of Revelation by drawing a parallel to the battle between the culture of life and the culture of death.

 This struggle parallels the apocalyptic combat described in [Rev 11:19-12:1-6, 10 on the battle between” the woman clothed with the sun” and the “dragon”].
 Death battles against Life: a “culture of death” seeks to impose itself on our desire to live, and live to the full… —POPE JOHN PAUL II, Cherry Creek State Park Homily, Denver, Colorado, 1993

-In fact, St. John Paul II specifically assigns the Apocalypse as pertaining to the future…
+In fact, St. John Paul II explicitly assigns the Apocalypse to the future…

-Pope Benedict did not hesitate to step into the “dangerous” territory of Revelation applying it to our times:
+Neither did Pope Benedict hesitate to step into the prophetic territory of Revelation applying it to our times:

 This fight in which we find ourselves… [against] powers that destroy the world, are spoken of in chapter 12 of Revelation… It is said that the dragon directs a great stream of water against the fleeing woman, to sweep her away… I think that it is easy to interpret what the river stands for: it is these currents that dominate everyone, and want to eliminate the faith of the Church, which seems to have nowhere to stand before the power of these currents that impose themselves as the only way of thinking, the only way of life. —POPE BENEDICT XVI, first session of the special synod on the Middle East, October 10th, 2010

-He also interprets Babylon, not as a bygone entity, but as referring to corrupted cities, including those of our times.
-This corruption—an obsession with pleasure— he says, is leading humanity toward slavery.
+Benedict XVI also interprets “Babylon” in Revelation 19, not as a bygone entity, but as referring to corrupt cities, including those of our times.
+This corruption, this “worldliness”—an obsession with pleasure— he says, is leading humanity toward slavery.